The Ultimate Work From Home Survival Guide

 As I mentioned already, I’m on a mac so I got this generic keyboard that has the apple keypad.
 If you go on Apple’s site and want to buy their apple brand keyboard, it will cost you $130 for the space grey option.

 I’ve been using this generic version for about six months and it has worked just fine.
 I feel extra happy while typing on it knowing that I saved 90 bucks!
-If you are on a pc, there are actually even cheaper options that will work for you, like this wireless keyboard for less than $30.
+If you are on a pc, there are actually even cheaper options that will work for you.

 I’ve used four mice in the last year, so I’d like to consider myself an authority on it.
 I used to use a simple two button wired mouse from dell which is a great and super cheap option.